panteleimon-a/PIS-GR-Scrapper/README.md

 - Logs in to https://myrequests.pis.gr/ with provided credentials
 - Waits until a scheduled Greek time (14:00 UTC+3) before scraping
 - Downloads the applications page every 5 seconds for 1 minute, saving each HTML snapshot
+- Automatically downloads all linked PDFs, images, and embedded assets from the /Applications page into `application_assets/`
-- Robust error handling and logging
+- Robust error handling and logging (including failed asset downloads)
 - Can be run locally or via GitHub Actions (see workflow in `.github/workflows/python-app.yml`)

+## Asset Parser
+- Downloads PDF, JPG, and HTML files from target pages.
+- `bot.py` and `test_bot.py` now check for `application_view.pdf` as an expected asset.
+- Asset files are saved in binary mode for correct handling.

 ## Requirements
 - Python 3.8+